nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-Figure 9 shows the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:
+Figure 8 shows the other classes in `Logic` (omitted from Figure 6) that are used for parsing a user command:

 <p align="center">
   <img src="images/ParserClasses.png" width="600"/>
 </p>

-<p style="text-align: center;">Figure 9: Class diagram for parser classes in the logic component </p>
+<p style="text-align: center;">Figure 8: Class diagram for parser classes in the logic component </p>
 <br/>

 How the parsing works: